 Goldendoodle Association of North America

-Of course waiting for your future puppy to grow up to determine their size is not useful when you are looking for your future dog to be a certain size.
+Of course waiting for your future puppy to grow up to determine their size is not useful when you are looking for your future dog to be a certain size or wondering how big your Goldendoodle puppy will be by the time they will stop growing.

-But a good breeder will not only have knowledge of the dog’s ancestors but will also keep in touch with their puppy’s families to know how big previous litters have grown.
+But reputable breeders will not only have knowledge of the dog’s ancestors but will also keep in touch with their puppy’s families to know how big previous litters have grown.
 This combined information should allow them to predict the size of future litters with some accuracy

 The below chart shows the GANA Goldendoodle Breed Standard for size.
 Members of GANA strive to match these standards.
 But as you can see from the above statement from GANA, breeders should not guarantee the size.